SteviLen420/TQE_simulation/TQE_MANUSCRIPT.md

 ### **1. Introduction**

+The foundational premise of this framework addresses the origin of the universe itself, proposing it arises from a quantum fluctuation out of a state devoid of pre-existing physical laws.
+The mechanism for such an event is rooted in the Heisenberg Uncertainty Principle, which allows for the spontaneous emergence of energy from the vacuum.
+It is postulated that in a true pre-law state, such quantum fluctuations are not constrained by the established physics of a mature universe.
+Unbound by stable laws that would otherwise govern their scale, a fluctuation of sufficient magnitude could emerge, capable of initiating the cosmogenesis process described by the TQE model.

+This hypothesis also offers a natural explanation for why new universes do not form within our own: the stable laws and constants that now govern our cosmos effectively suppress vacuum fluctuations, preventing them from reaching the universe-spawning magnitude required.
+Thus, a universe can be understood as an exceptionally rare, large-scale fluctuation from a "nothingness" governed only by fundamental quantum indeterminacy.

 The persistence of stable physical laws enabling complexity is one of the central open questions in cosmology.
 Standard quantum field theory describes vacuum fluctuations but does not explain how law-governed universes emerge from them.
 Inflationary models address fine-tuning and expansion dynamics, while anthropic reasoning justifies observed conditions retrospectively, yet neither explains why particular configurations are preferentially realized.

 I propose that stability originates from an intrinsic information orientation parameter, which introduces a systematic bias in the collapse of quantum superpositions.
 Coupled with vacuum energy fluctuations, this parameter generates a probabilistic mechanism for the emergence of physical law.
 Unlike anthropic or purely inflationary accounts, this framework offers a quantitative formulation and identifies potential empirical tests.